jdroniou/HArDCore3D-release/docs-MAINPAGE.md

 HArD::Core (sources: https://github.com/jdroniou/HArDCore) provides a suite of C++ tools to implement numerical schemes whose unknowns are polynomials in the cells, on the edges, and on the faces.
 The focus is on dealing on generic polytopal meshes.
 This documentation addresses the 3D version of HArD::Core, but similar principles are valid for the 2D version.
-Transferring a scheme's implementation from 3D to 2D or vice-versa is very straightforward, provided that the scheme's mathematical definition does not depend on the dimension and that the generic types provided in `basis.hpp` are used; see readme file of the HArD::Core github depository https://github.com/jdroniou/HArDCore.
+Transferring a scheme's implementation from 3D to 2D or vice-versa is very straightforward, provided that the scheme's mathematical definition does not depend on the dimension and that the generic types provided in `basis.hpp` and `MeshObject.hpp` are used; see readme file of the HArD::Core github depository https://github.com/jdroniou/HArDCore.

 \tableofcontents